PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 ## Creating the View Model

 First, at the root level of your project, create a folder called ```ViewModels```.
-Use that exact name for reasons that are shown later.
+Use that exact name because that will be needed later when view model resolution is discussed.

 ![Project Folder Structure](images/ProjectStructure.PNG)